bpolania/NEAR-Kotlin-RPC/README.md

 ## Acknowledgments

-- NEAR Protocol team for the comprehensive RPC API
+- NEAR Protocol team for the comprehensive RPC API and OpenAPI specification
-- OpenAPI Generator for code generation tools
+- Square for KotlinPoet, the excellent Kotlin code generation library
-- Kotlin community for excellent libraries and tools
+- Kotlin community for kotlinx.serialization and coroutines

 ## Support

-For issues, questions, or suggestions, please open an issue on [GitHub](https://github.com/yourusername/near-kotlin-rpc/issues).
+For issues, questions, or suggestions, please open an issue on [GitHub](https://github.com/bpolania/NEAR-Kotlin-RPC/issues).